-Crazy Rich Asians is one of the few Hollywood blockbuster movies that showcases contemporary Singapore in a significant way and not just as a passing mention or a joke about our strict rules.
-So if you were inspired to find out more about Singapore after seeing it featured in the Crazy Rich Asians movie, here’s the lowdown on what those beautiful Singaporean Crazy Rich Asian filming locations from the movie are like in real life from a fellow Singaporean.
+Crazy Rich Asians is one of the few Hollywood blockbuster movies that showcases contemporary Singapore in a significant way and not just as a passing mention or a joke about its strict rules.
+So if you were inspired to find out more about Singapore after seeing it featured in the Crazy Rich Asians movie, here’s the lowdown on where and what those beautiful Singaporean Crazy Rich Asian filming locations from the movie are like in real life from an actual Singaporean.

 But first – a little about why I’m excited about the Crazy Rich Asians movie in the first place.
 SPOILERS for the movie/book series abound below, and you can watch the trailer here if you haven’t already, or pick up the book on Amazon [affiliate link]